sfdodge/Tatoeba-Sentence-Ranker/README.md

 I wrote this script to generate sentences for studying languages.
 The idea is that early sentences should be simpler/easier and progressively get more difficult.
 The sentences are sourced from Tatoeba.org which provides many translations of simple sentences and words.

 To rank the sentence first the most common words are found.
 The most common word has a score of 1, the second most common has a score of 2, etc. To compute a score for a sentence the scores of the individual words are added.
 Sentences with lower scores will be shorter and contain more common words.
-The sentences are sorted according to this order and output to a csv file
+The sentences are sorted according to this order and output to a csv file.

 ---------------------
 ## Installation